 “Outdoor running conditions the body to make unexpected physical changes, like stepping over a curb, turning a hard left, or maneuvering around people,” Siik says.
 “These things are important to keep a strong and stable body.”

 Constantly changing terrain and weather can have a big impact on your mental game come race day, but if you prepare for them with outdoor training runs, they’re less likely to throw you off when it counts.

 Samantha Lefave is a freelance writer who is living, eating, and sweating her way around the world.
-You can find her Instagramming her favorite destinations, squeezing a Friends quote into every conversation she can or — when there’s downtime — eating peanut butter straight from the jar.
+You can find her Instagramming her favorite destinations, squeezing a “Friends” quote into every conversation she can, or — when there’s downtime — eating peanut butter straight from the jar.